How to Open a Wise Account: A Full Guide 2026

 Sending 1,000 AUD to GBP with: Transfer fee Exchange rate Recipient gets

-As you can see, in this comparison your recipient would get more with Wise compared to NAB and ANZ.
+In this example, the recipient receives more with Wise than with NAB or ANZ, based on the exchange rates shown at the time.
 That’s even though NAB has no stated transfer fee to pay.
 The difference here is in the exchange rate used to convert your currency from AUD to GBP for depositing to your recipient’s bank account.
 Wise uses the mid-market exchange rate with no markup, while the other providers here add a markup to the rates offered.
 This is an extra fee, but it’s tricky to spot – so you could be paying more than you need to overall, without even knowing it.

 Send money with Wise